-- 1. Complete the Practical Nursing Program Online Application and submit it with the \$75 application fee. - 2.
-Take and pass the Entrance Exam. - Submit three (3) references on Standard College's online application including: A. One (1) supervisory work reference - B. Two (2) character references from persons not related to the applicant - 4.
-Schedule an admission interview with the admissions coordinator. - 5.
-Complete and return the admission packet, including the Enrollment Form, by the program deadline. - 6.
-Attend the mandatory orientation. - 7.
-Timely finalize the registration process by submitting the required financial documents and/or tuition payments. - 8.
-Timely provide the required health documents, including the physical examination, current immunization schedule, and health care provider statement. - 9.
-Timely complete the Criminal Background Check and Drug Test for purposes of participating in the Clinical placement. - 10.
-Maintain a current AHA CPR Certification for Health Care Provider for entire duration of the program.
+- 1. Complete the Practical Nursing Program Online Application and submit it along with the non-refundable \$75 application fee. - 2.
+Take and pass the Entrance Exam. - 3.
+Submit three (3) references on Standard College's online application including: - a.
+One (1) supervisory work reference - b.
+Two (2) character references from persons not related to the applicant - 4.
+Attend an admission interview with the admissions coordinator. - 5.
+Complete and return the Enrollment Form by the appropriate deadline. - 6.
+Attend the mandatory orientation.